MisterLs4566/misterls.de_v2/README.md

 ### Set up your local database

-1. Install XAMPP or a similar tool.
+1. Install MySQL.
+To do so, you can follow the guide provided in the wiki of this repo
 2. Create and configure your MySQL database as needed.
 The tables shown in the mockup RM ([wiki](https://github.com/MisterLs4566/misterls.de_v2/wiki/Database-Mockups)) will be created automatically when the server is running.
 3. Create a new file: '.env' and save it in the root folder of the project.
 Fill in the following values to enable the communication between the web app and the local database:
 ```plaintext